-This week’s topic has sprung from a personal event in my own life (as so many of my topics do).
-I’ve been thinking for several days about writing a love story — about writing the love story.
+I’ve been thinking for several days about writing a love story, about writing the love story.
 The only one in my head, that is.
 It’s a bit complicated to explain, and though possibly random incoherence isn’t the best for an article on this site, what got me started on this train of thought, ultimately, was Margaret Atwood’s book, The Blind Assassin.

 I like reading about love, if it feels real.
 If it’s a rough sandstone or a cracked vase.
 If it’s crumbling but still clinging.
 If it’s holding despite the pain.
 I can connect much better with that perspective than with happily-ever-after.
 Don’t get me wrong.
-Happily-ever-after has its time and place, but it just isn’t for me (with the exception of Jane Austen, perhaps).
-It leaves an acidic taste in my mouth, like I’ve just swallowed venom.
-Like someone is mocking me, mocking my pain — the pain we all experience — because of love.
-I’m sorry, but I just can’t let love get away with kindness so easily.
-And yes, I seriously get that frustrated with it.
+Happily-ever-after has its time and place, even for me, but sometimes I feel like chasing it mocks the reality we all inevitably face, at some point, because of love.

 So how do these writers do it, then?
 Write a love story that seems to matter?
 How do they make it look so effortless?
 And I’m not talking about genre, really, not in the sense of romances or the like.
 I’m talking about the human experience that rises from a truly good novel, a story that can carry love as one of its themes without letting it fully take the stage.
 A story that can keep it in the background even as it drives the novel; a story that can leave it without words or rendering but still carry it as its core.

-I guess it really isn’t for me to say, but if someone has advice, I’d love to hear it.
-I can only hope that one day I could be so good as to write a novel half as thought provoking as The Blind Assassin.
+I can only hope that one day I could be so good as to write a novel half as thought-provoking as The Blind Assassin.
 And I can only hope that one day I’ll be brave enough to write about love.

 The article below summarizes exactly how I felt about The Blind Assassin.
 If you’re interested in the book, I suggest you give it a read.